Feasting With a Silver Spoon

 Saturday morning, Kim picked me up and we went to the tux rental place for me to get measured.
 It didn’t take long and we were back on the road.
 We drove down Folly Road to the beach.
 I had my huge textbook on landscaping and Kim had baby oil.
 Two towels, two chairs, a radio, a jug of water and some cups and we were good.
 No cokes.
 I’d given them up and Kim had decided to give them up, too, at least while she was with me.

 She found a spot without a lot of cars and parked.
 There are large rocks between the road and the beach and a boardwalk over the rocks every hundred yards or so.
 We hiked over the boardwalk and straight down to the water, dropping our stuff and going for a short, cool, swim before settling in.
 We spread our towels and I oiled up Kim’s back.
-The nearest people where a hundred yards away and we could see a couple of surfers hoping for a wave they could ride.
+The nearest people were a hundred yards away and we could see a couple of surfers hoping for a wave they could ride.
 The waves were tiny.
 They were always tiny unless there was a hurricane offshore.

 “Most of the bruising is gone, Baby.
 Looking good.”

-“I read somewhere, or maybe Mel told me that sun is good for your skin when you’ve got bruises.
+“I read somewhere, or maybe Mel told me, that sun is good for your skin when you’ve got bruises.
 I don’t know if it’s true or not but it can’t hurt.
 I just don’t want to burn.
 I’m tired of itching.”

 I opened my book and started reading.
 I didn’t get three pages before Kim asked, “What are you reading?
 What’s so fascinating?”